 A stochastic finite-fault model was used to simulate average response spectra of the Tohoku earthquake, for comparison with observed ground motions.
 The simulation results show that use of a source model comprised of several rupture asperities produces ground motions that are in good agreement with the observations at both high- and low-frequency ranges, and also provides an accurate description of the temporal characteristics of observed ground motions.
 The calibrated model for the 2011 Tohoku earthquake can be utilized to predict ground motions for future large events in other regions, such as the Cascadia region of North America, by suitable modifications of the regional attenuation and site parameters.

 Ghofrani, Hadi, "An investigation into earthquake ground motion characteristics in Japan with emphasis on the 2011 M9.0 Tohoku earthquake" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 887.

 Strong Ground Motion Database

 2_Tohoku GM Parameters-KNET.xlsx (1183 kB)

 3_Tohoku GM Parameters-KiKNET.xlsx (1759 kB)

 NGA Site Properties

 Spectral Ordinates of KiKNET stations

 Datafiles.7z (135377 kB)